Miss Grand Brazil 2022

-Miss Grand Brazil 2022 was the fourth edition of the Miss Grand Brazil beauty pageant, held on July 28, 2022, at the theater Caesb in Águas Claras, Federal District.
-Thirty-one contestants, who qualified for the national stage either through state contests held by the Concurso Nacional de Beleza (CNB Brazil) or being appointed, competed for the title, of whom a 26-year-old financial planner and international model from Marília representing the Alto Cafezal, Isabella Menin, was elected the winner.
+Miss Grand Brazil 2022 was the fourth edition of the Miss Grand Brazil beauty pageant, held on July 28, 2022, at the Caesb Headquarters in Brasília.
+Thirty-one contestants, who qualified for the national stage either through state contests held by the Concurso Nacional de Beleza (CNB Brazil) or being appointed, competed for the title, of whom a 26-year-old financial planner and international model from Marília representing the Alto Cafezal Region, Isabella Menin, was elected the winner.
 She then represented Brazil at the Miss Grand International 2022 held that year on October 25 in Indonesia, and won the first place, making her the first Brazilian representative to win the Miss Grand International title.

-The pageant's entire tournament was incorporated into the program of the Brasilia Festival, which was organized by the Center-West Art Center (Núcleo de Arte do Centro-Oeste; NACO), in collaboration with the State Secretariat of Culture and Creative Economy of the Federal District.
+The pageant's entire tournament was incorporated into the program of the Brasilia Movie Festival, which was organized by the Center-West Art Center (Núcleo de Arte do Centro-Oeste; NACO), in collaboration with the State Secretariat of Culture and Creative Economy of the Federal District.

 The contest was showcased under the direction of Henrique Fontes, president of the CNB Brazil, who has had the Miss Grand Brazil license since 2015.
-The grand gala of the event was televised on Miss Grand International's Youtube channel, GrandTV.
+The grand gala of the event was televised on Miss Grand International's YouTube channel, GrandTV.
 Juliano Crema served as the Portuguese host, while Gabrielle Vilela, Miss Grand Brazil 2018, was the English MC.